About

 Tyng provides a road map to her clients for the optimal way to minimize their property tax burden.
 Tyng represents owners in challenging their property taxes (certiorari) and is one of New York City’s top experts on building tax classifications, having successfully argued and litigated on matters relating to building misclassifications which have led to significant tax refunds.

-For Tyng’s developer clients, she advises on strategies to reduce a project’s tax liability and represents developers on NYC tax incentive programs such as 421-a, ICAP, and IDA benefits such as FRESH.
+For Tyng’s developer clients, she advises on strategies to reduce a project’s tax liability and represents developers on NYC tax incentive programs such as 421-a, 485-x, 467-m, ICAP, and IDA PILOT benefits such as FRESH.
 Tyng also counsels not-for-profit organizations on how to qualify for property tax exemptions for space that they own and occupy and advises nonprofits on leasehold condominium formation as one popular strategy for successfully obtaining property tax exemptions.

 Tyng’s practice also includes representing developers on matters relating to Inclusionary Housing zoning benefits before the New York City Department of Housing Preservation and Development (“HPD”).
-She regularly represents developers on inclusionary housing applications (VIH, MIH, PFASH/AIRS) and provides her developer clients advice on preserving their project’s rights to property tax and zoning benefits simultaneously.
+She regularly represents developers on inclusionary housing applications (VIH, MIH, UAP) and provides her developer clients advice on preserving their project’s rights to property tax and zoning benefits simultaneously.
 Tyng also regularly represents developers in their acquisition or disposition of inclusionary air rights.

 - Representing a hotel owner in Manhattan on an ICAP for a $40M renovation